AbisolaTracy/AbisolaTracy.github.io/README.md

 **SQL Skills Used:**

-This project showcases a wide range of SQL skills such as:
+The project showcases a wide range of SQL skills such as:
 * Basic SELECT queries: Retrieving columns with aliases and conditions.
 * Filtering with WHERE: Using operators, ranges (BETWEEN), and comparisons.
 * JOIN operations: Combining data across multiple tables (INNER JOIN, LEFT JOIN).